 U.S. Consular Officers can assist Americans abroad who are temporarily destitute due to unforeseen circumstances.
-Americans in Cuba who find themselves in these circumstances should contact the American Citizen Services Unit of the U.S. Embassy in Havana at (+53) 7839-4100 or the State Department’s Office of Overseas Citizens Services at (+1) 202-501-4444.
+Americans in Cuba in such circumstances should contact the American Citizen Services Unit of the U.S. Embassy in Havana by email at ACSHavana@state.gov or by phone at (+53) 7839-4100, or the U.S. Department of State’s Office of Overseas Citizens Services at (+1) 202-501-4444.

-You can come to the Embassy to request assistance.
-The Embassy cannot give loans but Consular Officers can help destitute Americans contact their family, bank, or employer to arrange for transfer of funds.
+You may also visit the U.S. Embassy in Havana to request assistance.
+The Embassy cannot give loans, but Consular Officers can help destitute Americans contact their family, bank, or employer to arrange for transfer of funds.
 In certain circumstances, these funds can be wired through the Department of State.